 Live Round Firing

-Keep clear of the Fort Le Plomb firing range when the red flags are flying.
-On the day of firing, navigational warnings are broadcast by Guernsey Coastguard on ch 20.
+Keep clear of the Fort Le Marchant firing range when the red flags are flying.
+On the day of firing, navigational warnings are broadcast by Guernsey Coastguard on VHF Channel 20.

 The Humps and Brehon Tower